zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

 - `IX` reserved for stack frame once locals/params are implemented.

 ## Current Behavior (Not Final)
-- Parameters are emitted as globals and not passed at call sites.
+- Parameters are passed on the stack at call sites.
 - Locals are emitted as global labels.
-- Function calls emit `call` without any argument setup.
+- Function calls push arguments then emit `call`.
+- No stack frame is emitted yet; `IX` is not used for locals/params.

 When the calling convention is implemented, both call sites and function prologues will change to match the rules above.